 The objective of the GTA/MUTA program is to teach learners how to conduct sensitive exams in a safe, comfortable, thorough, and respectful patient‐centered manner.
 SPETA, in the same manner, teach the remaining portions of the physical exam in a standardized format.

 Our SP's MUTA and GTA's make a difference in health care education with each encounter.

 What is a Standardized Patient?

-A Standardized Patient is a real person role-playing a real clinical situation to help medical students learn and/or evaluate clinical skills.
+A Standardized Patient (SP) is a person paid to role-play a real clinical situation to help health professional students learn and/or evaluate clinical skills.

 A Standardized Patient must be able to: